irdsn/SciFetch/README.md

 - **Graceful Failure Handling:** Logs errors when a specific API fails but continues processing with other sources.
 - **API-Key Secured:** Requires only an OpenAI API key in a `.env` file to run.
 - **Internet-Connected Runtime:** Works with real-time API calls to ensure up-to-date academic content.
+- **Tested for Reliability:** Includes unit and integration tests with 89% coverage to ensure robustness.

 ---